Social Security retirement benefits are not based on need but rather on income earned during your earning life.Read more

 To be considered disabled, the SSA requires the applicant to meet the following criteria:

-3. The applicant cannot do the work they previously did and cannot work in another field because of their medical condition.
+3. The applicant can't do the work they previously did and can't work in another field because of their medical condition.

 A work credit reflects the amount of time that an applicant has worked.
-Workers earn work credits by working and paying Social Security taxes.
+Workers earn work credits when working by paying Social Security taxes.
 A worker can earn up to four work credits per year of employment.

-Applicants must have worked for a specified amount of time to qualify for SSDI and must have earned at least 40 work credits to qualify for benefits.
+Applicants must have worked for a specified amount of time to qualify for SSDI and earned at least 40 work credits to qualify for benefits.

 Since only four work credits are available each year, younger workers are less likely to have hit the 40 work credits required for SSDI.
 To account for this, the SSA requires a different number of work credits depending on the age of the worker.